rangle/webpack-workshop-part-two/slides/src/content/4-integrating-linting.md

 - Use with webpack via `tslint-loader`, use `tslint.json` (or custom) file for options
 - Optionally pass loader options in `webpack.config.js` (currently must use the `LoaderOptionsPlugin`)
 - Use `configuration.rules`, `configFile`, `emitErrors`, `failOnHint`, and other options (see full list [here](https://github.com/wbuchwalter/tslint-loader))
+- Generate config file with sensible defaults with `tslint --init`

 ```js
 module.exports = {